techartorg/Advent_of_Code_2019/README.md

-# Advent_of_Code_2019
+# Advent of Code 2019
-Community solutions to the Advent of Code 2019 coding challenges.
+## TA community solutions to the Advent of Code 2019 coding challenges.

 Please follow these rules and naming conventions when adding your solutions: